Jesuit Volunteer Corps (JVC)

 Goal of Program

-Jesuit Volunteer Corps matches young leaders in roles providing vital service for 1-2 years with an organization serving people in need in the U.S. or internationally.
-Jesuit Volunteers live in intentional community with other volunteers, build deep relationships, and gain valuable professional experience while fostering personal growth as leaders committed to faith in action.
-JVs engage in a year or two of service, framed within four core values of the Jesuit tradition: spirituality, simple lifestyle, community, and social justice.
-JVC incorporates five programmatic retreats and mentorship from local and national staff to create an experience that further prepares you for a future fighting for what matters.
-This formation program equips Jesuit Volunteers with a set of leadership tools and access to a network of over 11,000 alumni, and the resources to practice foundational values that will help them build a more just and hopeful world.
+Jesuit Volunteer Corps places young leaders in roles providing vital service for 1-2 years with an organization serving marginalized communities in the US or internationally.
+Jesuit Volunteers (JVs) live in intentional community with other JVs, build deep relationships, and gain valuable professional experience.
+JVC strives to foster personal growth of leaders committed to faith in action.
+Through one or two years of service, JVs framed around four core values of the Jesuit tradition: spirituality, simple living, community, and social justice.
+JVC incorporates five programmatic retreats and structured mentorship from both local and national staff.
+This formation equips JVs with a set of leadership tools, access to over 11,000 alumni, and the resources to practice foundational values that will help them build a more just and hopeful world.

 Type of Placement